When it comes to betting on football there are so many markets to choose from that it can be overwhelming at times.

 Laying a bet is to act as the bookmaker and take other people’s bets on a certain outcome.
 Betting exchanges like Betfair facilitate such wagering and allow normal punters to act as the bookie.
 Let’s assume you fancy an upset in the game we are focussing on and think that Everton will fail to win.

-As we have shown, the double chance bet on West Brom-Draw would give you a profit as long as Everton do not win.
+As we have shown, the double chance bet on West Brom-Draw would give you an overall net win as long as Everton do not win.
 Alternatively, you could use an exchange to lay Everton and achieve the same outcome.
 But which is the better option?

 For many, the simplest option will be to use the double chance market.
 Betting exchanges are very simple and used by millions worldwide but some people are still a little wary of them and indeed the concept of laying itself.
 If you want to keep things simple and/or do not have an account at an exchange, sticking to the double chance market allows you to achieve exactly the same outcome as laying the Merseyside club.

-With the double chance bet, you would risk £11 in order to make a £10 profit and, this being a bookie, there is no commission to pay.
+With the double chance bet, you would risk £11 in order to make a £10 net win and, this being a bookie, there is no commission to pay.
 With Betfair, there is generally a 5% commission on any winnings.
-This means you could lay a stake of £10.53 which, if it won, would deliver a profit of £10 after the 5% commission.
+This means you could lay a stake of £10.53 which, if it won, would deliver a net win of £10 after the 5% commission.
 This bet would have a liability of £10.95, meaning that if a punter took up your bet, wagered exactly £10.53 and won, you would pay out £10.95.

 So, in this instance, we can see that laying Everton at Betfair would provide a fractionally better return.
 It is worth noting that the example odds we used for the double chance market were the ones most commonly available at a range of top UK football betting sites.
 In actual fact, the best double chance odds were 19/20, whilst the lowest were just 5/6.

-At the lower end of the spectrum, you would need to bet £12 to deliver the same £10 profit.
+At the lower end of the spectrum, you would need to bet £12 to deliver the same £10 net win.
 In percentage terms that is a lot more than the £10.95 you would need to risk at the exchange and indeed for those betting regularly and/or for large amounts, the difference would soon add up.
-In contrast, had you managed to get the best double chance price going and backed it at 19/20 then you would have needed to bet (and risk) just £10.53 to generate the same £10 profit.
+In contrast, had you managed to get the best double chance price going and backed it at 19/20 then you would have needed to bet (and risk) just £10.53 to generate the same £10 net win.

 In conclusion, there is no simple answer as to which market or method is better and it will just depend on the available odds.
 For the average recreational punter it won’t make too much difference how they go about making their bets.
 But for whales and people who bet very regularly, and for those who just have the time and inclination to try and achieve the best returns, it is always worth comparing the two.